joshuatsmith96/PLM_Platform/README.md

 5. **Initialize the database**

+   This step assumes you have your database is setup, and your .env file is correct.
 Run the following SQL to create tables:
    ```sql
    -- Create STAGE_MASTER table
    CREATE TABLE STAGE_MASTER (